-Good oral health is often something we don’t appreciate until it’s gone.
+Good oral health is something we often don’t appreciate until it’s gone.

-1. Detect Cavities Earlier
+1. Check for Cavities

 Don’t wait until you’re in unbearable pain before seeing the dentist.
-Your next teeth cleaning appointment is the perfect opportunity for your dentist to detect cavities in their early stages.
+Your next dental exam appointment is the perfect opportunity for your dentist to detect cavities in their early stages.

-2. Save Money w/ Preventive Dentistry
+2. Save Money with Preventive Dentistry

-A dental hygienist will be able to remove plaque and tartar hidden between teeth or along the gum line.
+A dental hygienist can remove plaque and tartar hidden between teeth or along the gum line.
 If plaque has hardened into tartar, only a dental professional will be able to remove it from your smile using special tools.

 4. Prevent Gum Disease

-5. Promote Overall Good Health
+5. Promote Your Overall Health

 The health of your mouth is connected to your overall health.
 For example, people with diabetes are more likely to have cavities and gum disease due to high blood sugar.
-During your, your dentist should also check for oral cancer.
+During your routine dental exam, our dentists can also check for oral cancer.